top of page

 About: About Us

-Following her residency, Dr. Briggs accepted a position as a clinical supervisor in the Binocular Vision Clinic at the University of Waterloo, and practiced in the Toronto area for several years.
-She has received awards for outstanding clinical care, and for distinction in practice excellence.
+Dr. Briggs has received awards for outstanding clinical care, and for distinction in practice excellence.
+She has experience as a clinical supervisor in the Binocular Vision Clinic at the University of Waterloo.
 She has also published work in international optometric journals and has been a speaker at numerous professional organizations.

 Dr. Briggs is member of the Ontario College of Optometrists, and the Ontario Association of Optometrist.
 She has also obtained post-graduate fellowships with the College of Optometrists in Vision Development (COVD) and the American Academy of Optometry (AAO).
 She is an active member of Vision Therapy Canada (VTC), and the Neuro- Optometric Rehabilitation Association (NORA).